 We can help your troubled teen boy suffering from anxiety.
 Call us today!

 New Hope Boys Home’s low-cost boarding school and therapeutic program in Central Texas features licensed counselors, top academics and adventurous therapeutic activities.
-Teen boys also benefit from vocational training and mentoring, designed to better transition them into adulthood.
+Teen boys also benefit from teaching servanthood and mentoring, designed to better transition them into adulthood.
 Call us to find help for your teen boy’s anxieties now, (830) 257-5714.